divyanshrastogi51/Advanced-js/README.md

 - Event listeners (should be removed)
 - setInterval (objects references inside intervals will never be cleared in memory because the interval runs forever)

-# 1.4 Event Loop, Call Stack en Callback Queue
+# 1.4 Event Loop, Call Stack and Callback Queue

 ## Event Loop